BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Once Neo makes his choice, the distinction between the matrix and reality is clear to him.
 True love is still possible outside and even inside the matrix, even if it is predetermined.
-In a sense, the sign of simulation is re-integrated through the code.
+In a sense, the sign of simulation is re-integrated into the simulation itself.
 This reinterpretation highlights the film's exploration of reality, perception, and the nature of choice, themes that resonate with Plato's allegory but not with *Simulacra and Simulation*.
 Thus Baudrillard concludes: